HMS-Analytical-Software/GitAlchemist/README.md

 - Re-use of tasks is difficult, especially when you allow live changes by participants
 - Sharing your material with the community is difficult

-We address all the above challenges with Autogit.
+We address all the above challenges with GitAlchemist.
-Idea is that the **workshop organizers use Autogit to prepare tasks that can be auto-generated from a set of config files**.
+Idea is that the **workshop organizers use GitAlchemist to prepare tasks that can be auto-generated from a set of config files**.
 The framework will put out one remote repository for each task which can be zipped and sent to participants.
 They can then simply work with a local repo on their notebook.
 No remote server.
 No problems with multiple users.
 No costs.